In the name of Allāh, ar-Raḥmān (the most merciful), ar-Raḥīm (the bestower of mercy).

-Below are a number of proverbs which have been adopted in English and translated from Arabic, or are very similar to Arabic proverbs.
-In this humble compilation, I benefitted from Dr Maazin Ibn AbdirRahman al-Beiruti who wrote an article regarding this subject.
-[1]
+Below are a number of proverbs which either have an origin in Arabic, or are very similar to Arabic proverbs.
+In this humble compilation, I benefitted from Dr. Māzin ibn AbdurRaḥmān al-Beiruti who wrote an article regarding this subject.

 He entitled his article: